Tonevanda/PFL-Crosscut/README.md

 ### Summary

-**Crosscut** is game that takes place in a 2-D rectangular board, size 10x10 or smaller.
+**Crosscut** is game that takes place in a 2-D rectangular board, size 10x10 or smaller.<br>
-There are 2 players, Red and Blue, denoted by the color of their pieces.
+There are 2 players, Red and Blue, denoted by the color of their pieces. <br>
 The goal of crosscut is simple: every turn, starting with Red, a player must place a colored disc on the board (if there are placements available, or else the turn is skipped).
 Whoever can form a contiguous horizontal or vertical segment from one side of the board to the other, except the spaces on the edges, with just his colored discs wins the game!

 ### Extra rules

 #### Placement

 You can place a disc on any unoccupied square (subject to “perimeter” restrictions.
 See Perimeter section below.)

 #### Flanking, Cutting and Disc Flipping

-“Flanked” means an enemy segment flanked between the newly placed friendly disc and another friendly disc.
+“Flanked” means an enemy segment flanked between the newly placed friendly disc and another friendly disc.<br>
 Disc Flipping happens when flanking occurs.
-An enemy segment with switch its color when flanked.
+An enemy segment with switch its color when flanked.<br>
-If there are 2 segments crossing each other, the segment that was flanked is flipped and turns into the other color and the other segment is **cut**.
+If there are 2 segments crossing each other, the segment that was flanked is flipped and turns into the other color and the other segment is **cut**.<br>
-Flanking does not always result in flipping.
+Flanking does not always result in flipping. <br>
 If the longest friendly segment created would be longer than the longest enemy segment cut, then all flanked segments must be flipped.
-Otherwise no segments are flipped.
+Otherwise no segments are flipped.<br>

 #### Perimeter